zeek/zeek-docs/doc/scripts/base/utils/queue.zeek.rst

    merged queue.

-   :q1: The first queue.
+   :param q1: The first queue.
 Settings are taken from here.

-   :q2: The second queue.
+   :param q2: The second queue.

    :returns: A new queue from merging the other two together.